BC-CSCI1103/f20/README.md

 >
 > + an ancient approximation algorithm; Fibonacci numbers;
 >
-> + Working with numbers, primality, the Sieve of Eratosthenes
+> + Working with numbers, primality,
 >
 >
 >